 IMPORTANT – Not Supported by Pocket Network

-As Pocket Network continues its dominance as one of the top 5 revenue producing blockchains globally, there have been a few Exchanges looking to capitalize on our success.
+As awareness of Pocket Network and the importance of decentralized infrastructure continues to rise, there have been a few Exchanges looking to capitalize on our success.
 Exchanges, such as Hotbit, BKEX, and CoinW to name a few, are not supported by Pocket Network yet these Exchanges had independently launched POKT listings.

 They were able to do so because Pocket Network is a permissionless network and by referencing public documentation which we published on December 23, 2021 to support the official Exchanges we had begun working with.

 Let’s take Hotbit as an example, and the timeline of their recent unsupported POKT listing.